albertik001/FirstStableBackend/readme.md

 - Java 17
 - Oracle JDK 19
 - MySQL Server
-- Maven (optional, for building and running the project)
+- Gradle (optional, for building and running the project)

 ## Getting Started